Miss Ashley II

-Miss Ashley II was a custom-built racing aircraft based on the North American P-51 Mustang.
+Miss Ashley II (sometimes referred to as Rogers P-51R because of its builder and type) was a custom-built racing aircraft based on the North American P-51 Mustang.

 Design and development

 Built by Bill L. Rogers in 1996, Miss Ashley II was a P-51R; a hybrid aircraft consisting of the fuselage of a P-51D fuselage and a P-51H vertical stabilizer, a Learjet 23 wing (without wingtip tanks) and horizontal stabilizer, and Piper Aerostar landing gear.
 Power was provided by a 2,455 hp Rolls-Royce Griffon 58 driving two 3-bladed contra-rotating propellers from an Avro Shackleton.

 History

 Miss Ashley II made its first flight in the spring of 1997.
 The aircraft made its racing debut at the Reno Air Races later that year, piloted by Gary Levitz.
 The aircraft carried the race number 38, which was also used by Levitz's original P-51D Miss Ashley and Don Whittington's Griffon-powered P-51XR Mustang, Precious Metal.